DFE-Digital/support-for-early-career-teachers-static/content/ucl/year-2-inquiry-into-developing-quality-pedagogy-and-making-productive-use-of-assessment-part-3/summer-week-1-mentor-materials.md

 Case Study D: Questioning

-Mo’s use of direction and elaboration to improve questioning in GCSE PE
+Mo's use of direction and elaboration to improve questioning in GCSE PE

 To ensure he was developing his practice effectively, Mo devised this evaluative inquiry question: